Introduction To JSP Interview Questions And Answers

 Answer:

-JSP expression is nothing but an element that contains a scripting language expression and is used to evaluate String conversion and insertion at the place where expression appears in the JSP file.
+JSP expression is an element that contains a scripting language expression.
+It evaluates String conversion and insertion at the point where the expression appears in the JSP file.
+The expression element can contain any expression that is valid according to the Java Language Specification.
+One must refrain from using a semicolon to terminate a JSP expression.

 Part 2 –JSP Interview Questions (Advanced)

-6. Describe how JSP is used in the MVC model?
+6. How to use JSP in the MVC model?

 Answer: